paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 ## Contents and structure of the codes

 - *[Data preprocessing](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/Import%20data.R)*:  <br/>
-Import and visualization of the dataset;
+Import and visualization of the dataset.
 - *[Simulated Data](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/simulated_functions.R)*: <br/>
 We simulated a set of smooth curves as transformations of a common Beta density function.
 You can check the algorithm for the [alignment](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Code/aligned_curves.R) and see its application to the fake curves [here](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/blob/main/Plots/Simulated%20Functions%20Aligned.pdf).
 - *Metropolis-Hastings step* : <br/>